You can’t possibly be conservative, biblical, and an egalitarian.

 I do not believe the egalitarian view is about demanding rights for women but instead is about freeing both women and men to serve God in the ways He has chosen to clearly gift them.

-Not So Much This
+Biblical Support for Egalitarianism and Not So Much This

 At the same time, there are things I don’t identify with.
 Since I am a conservative biblical egalitarian, you aren’t going to find posts on my website that use words like the following: